Skip to main content

 Review of 'Ittefaq'

 A whodunit, after a long time!
-Ittefaq means coincidence in Urdu, and this movie is loosely based on its namesake made almost 40 years ago, starring Rajesh Khanna and Nanda.
+Ittefaq means coincidence in Urdu, and this film is loosely inspired by the 1969 movie of the same name starring Rajesh Khanna and Nanda.

-I was eagerly looking forward to this movie, after all, it's perhaps 1% of Bollywood movies, which are not based on typical boy-meets-girl stories.
+I was eagerly looking forward to this film — after all, such movies form barely one percent of Bollywood’s output, which otherwise thrives almost exclusively on boy-meets-girl templates.

 Comments